Lewis Pugh Keynote Speaker

 - Young Global Leader, World Economic Forum (2010); United Nations, Patron of the Oceans (2013)

-Lewis Pugh is one of the world’s leading inspirational and leadership speakers and an authority on how to achieve the “impossible”.
+Lewis Pugh is one of the world’s leading inspirational and leadership speakers.
+Lewis is also an authority on how to achieve the “impossible”.
 He was the first person to complete a long distance swim in every ocean of the world.
 He was the first to undertake a swim across the icy waters of the North Pole and the first to swim across a glacial lake on Mt Everest.
 In a career spanning 27 years the maritime lawyer has pioneered more swims around famous landmarks than any other swimmer in history.

 In 2016 Lewis was instrumental in raising awareness and campaigning successfully for the creation of the Ross Sea Marine Protection Area.
 Following this he was named in the 2017 Times Alternative Rich List which acknowledges wealth beyond material wealth.